 6) Covers Greenland as regards International Registrations and subsequent designations dated 11 January 2011 or later.
 Covers the Faroe Islands, as regards International Registrations and subsequent designations dated 13 April 2016 or later.

-7) Automatically covers Jersey and also some (but not all) overseas territories of European Union countries.
+7) Automatically covers some (but not all) overseas territories of European Union countries.
 Does not cover Northern Cyprus.

 8) Including all Overseas Departments and Territories.